nschan/BxSyncomMs/Readme.md

 This repository contains the code used for the analysis presented in Schandry, et al., 2021.

+# Contents

 The files Reads_in.Rmd contains read preprocessing.
 Growth_trees.Rmd contains the script to create Figure 1.
 Community_Analysis.Rmd contains code for all other analysis included in the manuscript.

+The folders _files_publication_ and _rds_ contain rds files that are created at various stages of the scripts.
+This should enable running each of the .Rmd files independently of each other.

+The folder _functions_ contains custom functions that were used for the analysis, which are sourced in the respective scripts.

+A renv environment snapshot is included and it should be possible to restore the analysis environment using renv::restore().